Ohio Turnpike Toll.com

 Youngstown to Toledo Ohio Turnpike toll

-Almost the full Ohio Turnpike, edge to edge across the populated parts of northern Ohio.
-212 miles westbound from the Mahoning Valley to the Maumee River, three hours and change of flat 70 mph driving.
+The populated heart of the Ohio Turnpike corridor: 154 miles westbound from the Mahoning Valley to the Maumee River, a bit over two hours of flat 70 mph driving.

 Cost by vehicle class